Seven Major Mineral are required in large amounts of over 100 mg/day.

 It is a common salt is a daily ingredient in our diet.
 Extracellular fluid contains sodium for the maintenance of normal osmotic pressure and water balance.

-- It along with chloride are major constituents in the extracellular fluid responsible to maintain osmotic pressure.
+- The Major Mineral Sodium along with chloride are major constituents in the extracellular fluid responsible to maintain osmotic pressure.

 - It maintains normal irritability of nerves and helps in muscle contraction.